OR0-Project/boot/README.md

-# Clean Boot
+# CleanBoot
-clean boot is a bootloader that initializes the computer into a 64-bit state using a minimal amount of code. it contains is as little redundant or outdated code as possible.
+cleanboot is a bootloader that initializes the computer into a 64-bit state using a minimal amount of code. it contains is as little redundant or outdated code as possible.